tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 WNODE1B_IP="10.10.11.102" # Add default IP address for Worker Node 2 JSON_FILE="${FOLDER}resources-ids-$(date '+%Y-%m-%d-%H-%M-%S').json"
 ```

-> Please Note: To run the script, first you need to download the repo and add the AWS credentials to the AWS CLI.

 1. Navigate to the script location and make the script file excusable, Script name is AwsDeployMgmtCluster.sh